ty-elastic/elastic-aws-lambda/README.md

 ## APM Service Dashboard Linkage

-Exercise your Lambda a test or a real REST (via API Gateway) call in order to generate some exemplary data into Elasticsearch.
+Exercise your Lambda using a test or a real REST (via API Gateway) call in order to generate some exemplary data into Elasticsearch.

 1) Find your Lambda service in Elastic APM (`Observability` > `APM`)
 2) Select Lambda service